This post may contain affiliate links. Please read my disclosure policy.

 The perfect year-round cookie!

 The cookie dough has a subtle buttery lemon flavor and a melt-in-your-mouth texture similar to shortbread.
-Flavored with plenty of lemon zest and a little fresh lemon juice, these bite-sized cookies will be an instant favorite with the whole family.
+Flavored with plenty of lemon zest and a little fresh lemon juice, these bite-sized cookies are the perfect treat and an instant favorite with the whole family.

 Made with common pantry ingredients easily transformed into a memorable bite: